fabfabBesnard/Parallel-Variant-Calling/README.md

 Most of the main paramters can be either directly configured at the beginning of this config file.
 Alternatively, they can be specified in the command line as explained below.

 ### Main parameters
-- `-profile` : + profile id (string). the profile adapted to your computing environment, deined in the config file (available: psmn or singularity)
+- `-profile` : + *profile id (string)*. the profile adapted to your computing environment, deined in the config file (available: psmn or singularity)

 - `VariantCaller.nf`: (nothing to add).
 The typical pipeline to be executed (only one available), located in scrpitdir

-- `--scriptdir` : + path/to/directory.
+- `--scriptdir` : + *path/to/directory*.
 Path to the directory that contains the pipeline scripts.
 For example /Pipeline_variant_RDP/script'

-- `--genomefasta` : + path/to/file.
+- `--genomefasta` : + *path/to/file*.
 Full path to the file of the reference genome (.fa or .fasta or .gz)

-- `--reads` : + path/to/files.
+- `--reads` : + *path/to/files*.
 Full path to directory and name of reads in fastq.gz.
 Only one argument is accepted, so you should use a pattern to select several files.
 Symbolic links are accepted, so you can group symlinks to sequencing files of a cohort to analyze in a dedicated folder of your analysis.
 Example: "Sequence* _{1,2}.fastq" ( `{1,2}` for paired reads ).
 (Use quotes "" to ensure the correct interpretation of pattern)

 > Important note :
 >
-> Some databaese are already included in our [snpEff docker image](https://hub.docker.com/r/romudock/snpeff) : _Arabidopsis thaliana_, _Physcomitrella_patens_, _Caenorhabditis elegans_, _Caenorhabditis briggsae_, _Populus trichocarpa_, _Zea mays_, _Drosophila melanogaster_, _Saccharomyces cerevisiae_ and _Schizosaccharomyces_pombe_.
-For these species you do not need to provide an annotation file so use the option `--annotationname` instead followed by the organism's name recognized by snpEff:
+> Some databases are already included in our [snpEff docker image](https://hub.docker.com/r/romudock/snpeff) : _Arabidopsis thaliana_, _Physcomitrella_patens_, _Caenorhabditis elegans_, _Caenorhabditis briggsae_, _Populus trichocarpa_, _Zea mays_, _Drosophila melanogaster_, _Saccharomyces cerevisiae_ and _Schizosaccharomyces_pombe_.
+For these species you do not need to provide an annotation file: instead, use the option `--annotationname` followed by the organism's name recognized by snpEff:
 >
 - `--annotationname` : + name (string).
 Name of the organism (with a underscore instead of space) either Arabidopsis_thaliana, Physcomitrella_patens, Caenorhabditis_elegans, Caenorhabditis_briggsae, Populus_trichocarpa, Saccharomyces_cerevisiae, Zea_mays, Drosophila_melanogaster, Schizosaccharomyces_pombe

-> If your model organism is not allready included, you can provide a annotation file.
+> If your model organism is not already included, you can provide an annotation file.
 Warning !
 It can be risky because annotation files can be not well formatted and not supported by the snpEff program.

-- `--annotationgff` : + path/to/file.
+- `--annotationgff` : + *path/to/file*.
 Full path to file of annotation genome (.gff format)

 ### Optional parameters: